-Banks are required to calculate their Risk Weighted Assets (RWA) in respect of credit, market and operational risks.
-The methodologies to calculate RWA for each of these risk categories are described in detail in subsequent chapters (which would be issued separately in due course of time).
+Banks are required to calculate Risk Weighted Assets (RWA) in respect of credit, market and operational risks.
+The methodologies to calculate RWA for each of these risk categories are described in detail in relevant chapters.

 1.3.
 Scope of Application